D-a-rt/d-art.minter/README.md

 }
 ```

-It holds the contract metadata, general information of the contract like name, description...
+It holds the contract metadata, general information like name, description...

 ## Entrypoints

-The different entrypoints of the contract are define by:
+The different entrypoints of the contract are defined by:

 ``` ocaml
 type nft_asset_entrypoints =